ckfinder/ckfinder-translations/README.md

 You are welcome to help **localize CKFinder** into your native language and update existing localizations.
 You can use one of the methods described below to submit your translation. **Your help will be much appreciated!**

 **Important note:** CKFinder language files are in JSON format.
-A few language strings contain some HTML tags like `<strong>` or placeholders such as `%1` or `{count}`.
+A few language strings contain some HTML tags like `<strong>` or placeholders such as `{pleaseWait}` or `{count}`.
 Please leave these untouched as changing them may prevent CKFinder from working correctly.

 ## Creating a Pull Request